jxjo/PlanformCreator2/README_AirfoilEditor.md

 ## Basic concepts

-The `AirfoilEditor` implements different "strategies" to analyse and modify the geometry of a coordinate based airfoil definition comingg from the airfoils '.dat' file.
+The `AirfoilEditor` implements different "strategies" to analyse and modify the geometry of a coordinate based airfoil definition coming from the airfoils '.dat' file.

 - 'Linear interpolation' - intermediate points between two coordinate points are evaluated with a simple linear interpolation.
 This is used for fast preview and basic operations
 - 'Cubic spline interpolation' - a cubic spline is built based on the airfoils coordinate points.
 This allows to evlauate intermediate points with high precision